jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 ___

 Academic good standing refers to maintaining a GPA above a 3.0 throughout the entire program and acting consistently with all policies and procedures defined by the program (see Program Handbook) and university (see university policy and procedures).
-Any student who receives below a B- in any course is not allowed to complete the thesis for course credit and partial fulfillment of the degree.
+Any student who receives below a B- in any course, at anytime in the program, is not allowed to complete the thesis for course credit and partial fulfillment of the degree.
 They can, however, complete a research project with the support of full-time faculty.

 **Due**: Every semester